isabelpt/nwsl-gotham-relocation/README.md

 pooled LOVO R² selected `depth=6, iterations=300, learning_rate=0.05, l2_leaf_reg=3`.
 Scoring
 against the naive split would have rewarded memorizing venues harder, which is the opposite of what I need.

+**Two of Gotham's 2026 "home" games were played at neutral venues, and the team-season panel didn't know that.** The synthetic control's panel build groups by `(team, season)` with no venue filter, so the Citi Field game (42,175 fans, a one-off across the street from the future stadium) and a second game at an unlisted `stadium_id` both got averaged into Gotham's 2026 season figure alongside its nine real Sports Illustrated Stadium games, inflating that season's average from the correct 8,110 to about 10,900.
+That fed straight into the donor weights, the no-move baseline, and every Etihad Park scenario.
+Fixed by excluding both games by `game_id` in `04_synthetic_control.ipynb`, the same way KC Current's capacity-suppressed games are already excluded elsewhere in this pipeline.

+**The projection was landing on 2027, and the paper called it 2028.** `baseline_2027` compounds exactly one year of growth past Gotham's last actual season (2026) -- a real 2027 figure, and the notebook's own plot labels said as much (`"Etihad Park opens 2027"`) even though Gotham's actual move is 2028.
+Fixed by compounding a second year of the same growth rate on top before it's reported anywhere.
+Combined with the panel fix above, this moved the headline synthetic-control range from 17,961-25,000 (72-100% of capacity) to the current 14,962-22,849 (60-91%).

 **Finding a data bug changed a result.** The first version of `shared_with_other_league` sent almost the entire predicted Queens shift through that one flag.
 Checking why turned up Sports